Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Analyzing LLM's Self-Bias

 \paragraph{Machine Translation.} In Figure \ref{fig:bias_skewness_flores200}, we illustrate that all large language models (LLMs) exhibit a self-bias in the self-refine pipeline.
 Notably, open-source LLMs and GPT-3.5-Turbo tend to exhibit higher levels of self-bias throughout iterations than stronger instruction-following LLMs, such as GPT-4 and Gemini.
 This suggests that GPT-4 and Gemini possess a certain level of capability in resisting self-bias.
 However, despite some robustness demonstrated by GPT-4 and Gemini, we observe a consistent amplification of self-bias through the self-refine pipeline across four language directions, indicating that even these advanced LLMs are susceptible to self-bias amplification.

 In Figure \ref{fig:gpt-4_gemini}, we illustrate a comparison between GPT-4 and Gemini's quality assessments of their own outputs and performance measured by reference-based BLEURT over ten iterations.
 Our findings suggest that the primary reason for the amplification of bias during self-refine iteration is that actual performance does not improve through iterations.
 Instead, GPT-4 and Gemini mistakenly perceive performance improvements in their refined outputs.
 This discrepancy between the false positive performance measure and the true performance measure grows larger with each iteration.
-We include full bias and distance skewness estimations of four translation language pairs in Appendix Figure \ref{fig:bias_skewness_flores200_full}.
 The appendix Section \ref{sec:gemini_jav_en} details Gemini's shift from right-skewed to left-skewed distribution, resulting in a decrease in distance skewness during early iterations and an increase in later ones.

 \paragraph{Constrained Text Generation.} Figure \ref{fig:commongen} depicts the amplification of self-bias through ten self-refine iterations in constrained text generation for GPT-3.5-Turbo, GPT-4, and Gemini.
 Notably, GPT-4 exhibits a higher bias estimation at earlier iterations compared to GPT-3.5-Turbo and Gemini.
 This can be attributed to GPT-4's higher coverage ratio at initial generation (approximately 40\%) compared to its counterparts (GPT-3.5-Turbo at around 2\%).
 Consequently, GPT-4 struggles to identify a few missing concepts, while GPT-3.5-Turbo and Gemini have more coverage issues and can easily identify missing input concepts.